A new framework for constrained optimization via feedback control of Lagrange multipliers: Numerical results

-Since the system is not affine in the parameters, we cannot employ standard solutions based on least-squares regression.
-We look for the parameter vector $\theta^\star\in\R^5$ that minimizes the $\ell_2$ norm, i.e., the noise sequence $\zeta(k)$ energy.
-This approach leads to the formulation of the following non-convex optimization problem:
+Since the system is not affine in the parameters $\theta$, we cannot employ standard solutions based on least-squares regression.
+We look for the parameter vector $\theta^\star\in\R^5$ that minimizes the $\ell_2$ norm of $\zeta = [\zeta(1),\dots,\zeta(N)]^\top$, i.e., the energy of the noise sequence $\zeta(k)$.
+Introducing additional optimization variables $y \in \R^N$ representing the noise-free output samples, the considered identification problem is equivalently rewritten as the following non-convex constrained problem:

 We solve problem \eqref{probl_fl_example} using the feedback linearization method developed in Section \ref{sec:FL}.
 We define the controller $\mathcal{G}$ in \eqref{linear_control} according to \eqref{linear_control_details} , with $K_i=1$ for each $i=1,\dots,m$.